Squigle Toothpaste - Tooth Builder

 Methocel is really not needed chemical.
 Squigle says it is derived from trees, and that is fine and natural.
 But toothpaste does not need to foam.
 If it foams, that does not mean it will clean your teeth better.

 Cellulose Gum is another additive, yes I am using word additive despite they claim not to use additives.
 But Tooth Builder use additives, with additives products, are selling better and last longer.
 But the good thing is that they claim all their additives are obtained from nature.
 Cellulose gum is naturally found in all plants.

 Poloxamer is probably the worst ingredient in Tooth Builder Toothpaste.
 Poloxamer is a controversial part.
 There is not much info about it.
 But one study shows that it can increase High Cholesterol if taken in significant amounts.
 But in toothpaste we have small numbers, so the danger is not real.

 Glycerin is not needed in the toothpaste like we said many times before.

 Squigle Tooth Builder Toothpaste is promising, it does not contain any dangerous elements.
 But it is not vegan-friendly because of lactoferrin obtained from cows milk.
 It contains natural additives to make this product attractive.
-I can’t rate it 10/10 because 10/10 are natural toothpastes that are with zero or just a few questionable ingredients.
+I can’t rate it 10/10 because 10/10 is natural toothpaste that has zero or just a few questionable ingredients.
 Unfortunately, Squigle has more than one controversial element.
-But I need to say that this toothpaste is safe to use.
+But I need to say that Squigle toothpaste is safe to use.